 1. File a report or Formal Complaint with, or give verbal notice to, the Title IX Coordinator or an Official with Authority.
 Such a report or Formal Complaint may be made at any time (including during non-business hours) by using the telephone number or email address, or by mail, to the office listed for the Title IX Coordinator or any other official listed.
-2. Report online, using the reporting form posted at [paulmitchell.edu/nyc/title-ix/policy](http://paulmitchell.edu/nyc/title-ix/policy).
+2. Report online, using the reporting form posted at paulmitchell.edu/nyc/title-ix/policy.

-Anonymous reports are accepted but can give rise to a need to investigate to determine whether the parties can be identified.
+Anonymous reports1 are accepted but can give rise to a need to investigate to determine whether the parties can be identified.
 If not, no further formal action is taken, though measures intended to protect the community may be enacted.
 The School tries to provide supportive measures to all Complainants, which may be impossible with an anonymous report that does not identify the Complainant.